 The length

-property of an object which is an instance of type Array
+data property of an Array

-sets or returns the number of elements in that array.
+instance represents the number of elements in that array.
 The value is an unsigned, 32-bit integer that is always numerically greater than the highest index in the array.

-Property attributes of Array.prototype.length
+Property attributes of Array: length

 | |